sebbanwalker/sebbanwalker/README.md

 Right now I am working on a brand new portfolio, several frontend GUIs, improving my skills within Frontend and learning Digital Signal Processing in C++ with JUCE Framework.
 I also practice LeetCode daily, check my profile out in the side bar!

+# What tech am I finding fascinating at the moment?

+Right now I'm taking a look at integrating Deno 2.0 into my workflow, and I'm taking a deep dive into JUCE Framework.

 # Certification

 * [Responsive Web Design](https://www.freecodecamp.org/certification/sebbanwalker/responsive-web-design) - Issued Sept 2024